 Welcome to the Just Write Click blog.
-I’m Anne Gentle, and I wrote Conversation and Community: The Social Web for Documentation based on my experiences with social media applied to documentation authoring, reviewing, and distribution.
+I’m Anne Gentle, a community documentation coordinator at Rackspace for OpenStack.
+I serve on the OpenStack Technical Committee and consistently advocate for OpenStack users and contributors.
+The OpenStack doc team provides both administration guides and API references for running and using OpenStack.
+I connect new OpenStack contributors and mentors through the GNOME Outreach Program for Women.
+I wrote Conversation and Community: The Social Web for Documentation based on my experiences with social media applied to documentation authoring, reviewing, and distribution.
 I am working on community documentation with OpenStack as a Content Stacker and would love to have more writers join us in the cloud.
 I am very interested in people and who adopt social web methods for technical documentation, customer support, and Agile documentation.
 You can view my resume if you’d like to see my work history and experience.

 I have acquired many interests in technical documentation over the years, including structured authoring, social media, XML models for software documentation such as DITA (Darwin Information Typing Architecture), blogging, online user assistance, and writing in an Agile development environment.